 WHAT IS THE SECRET CHEESE THAT MAKES THIS GOUDA MAC N CHEESE INCREDIBLE?

 Today I’m sharing the recipe Gouda Mac n Cheese that uses 2 kinds of gouda.
-A regular creamy gouda and a smoked gouda.
+A regular creamy gouda and a smoked gouda cheese.

 Combined they are magnificent.
 I added a small amount of goat cheese (yep, that’s the surprise ingredient.)
 The goat cheese has a more acidic flavor that really balances out the richness of the gouda.